 Fluorosilicic acid is a transparent, corrosive liquid having the chemical formula of H2SiF6, which decomposes into hydrofluoric acid and silicon tetrafluoride.

 Stainless steel surgical instruments are protected by a thin layer of chromium oxide.
 The protective layer surrounding stainless steel surgical instruments is removed with any exposure to acid, solutions containing chloride or an acid based detergent.
 Once the protective layer is removed, the acid can attack the unprotected steel causing damage and pitting.

 The proper care of surgical instruments is crucial to the safety of medical facilities.
-That’s why at Spectrum Surgical we not only supply high quality stainless steel surgical instruments, we support our customers with a quality education on how to properly clean, sterilize and handle their surgical instruments before and after entering the operating room.
+That’s why at IMS we not only supply high quality stainless steel surgical instruments, we support our customers with a quality education on how to properly clean, sterilize and handle their surgical instruments before and after entering the operating room.
 To view more information on the proper care of surgical instruments, or to supply your facility with the highest quality surgical instruments, visit our website.

 Click here to read the full article in relating to the St. Louis case.